raphaelmansuy/tutorials/07_agent/11_chapter.md

     search_agent = LlmAgent(
         name="KnowledgeSearchAgent",
         model="gemini-2.5-flash",
-        system_instruction="""You are a knowledge search specialist for enterprise information retrieval.
+        instruction="""You are a knowledge search specialist for enterprise information retrieval.

         ## Your Expertise:
         - Query analysis and enhancement